csc-training/summerschool/mpi/docs/06-non-blocking-communication.md

 # Non-blocking communication

 - Non-blocking communication operations return immediately and perform sending/receiving in the background
-    - Communication needs to be separately finalized (more about this later)
+    - Communication needs to be separately finalized
 - Enables some computing concurrently with communication
 - Avoids many common deadlock situations
 - Collective operations are also available as non-blocking versions